vintagefilmography/HDR-UX178-1DIR-2-3-EXP-COMBINED-V1/README.md

 It will go from red to white.
 Leave it white for free run.
 Click Start.
 The camera preview will be displayed in the preview window.
 Click on ZoomIn and ZoomOut buttons and set the zoom as needed.
-Click on Start button.
 Click on Settings button.
 The familiar camera settings will pop up.
 Set the color, partial scan etc
-Turn auto exposure on the exposure tab.
+Turn auto exposure off the exposure tab.
+The HDR runs in manual exposure.
-Set auto reference on the exposure tab for bright image.
-Should be overexposed for HDRto work properly.
-Turn auto exposure off.
-Click on OK.
-The window will close.
+For 2EXP set the exposure somewhat overexposed so that the shadows are visible.
+Set Exp Dec to the number of stops times 10.
+I.e. for 1 stop decrement use number 10.
+Do a test run to see if the decremnet is large enough to reduce the overexposure of bright areas.
+You can leave the settings window open or you can close it if no more adjustments are anticipated.
 Click again on the Start button.
 It should go white.
 Click on SaveConf button to save the device settings.